 Fine hair is very thin, has fewer strands, and tends to break when stretched.
 Women with fine hair struggle to conceal ‘white patches’ – these are areas of the scalp which are exposed since there isn’t enough hair to cover them.
 Since using the hair mask which Robin sent, Robin’s sister has had trouble adding volume to her fine hair to cover up the ‘white patches’.

-After a long chat with the hair professional, Robin has prepared a list of products which should be avoided by women with fine hair.
+After a long chat with the hair professional, Robin has prepared a list of products that should be avoided by women with fine hair.
 Below is a similar list.

 The following hair products should be avoided by women with fine hair: